-HIAB Operator need to have experience operating the particular equipment they are using.
+HIAB Operator need to have experience operating the particular equipment they are using be fully trained and certified to the standard of NZQA 16617.
 They should be following the manufacturers best practice instructions contained in the rating sheet, manuals and operating procedures provided with the HIAB.
 Operators should follow their employer's policies regarding regular and pre-start checks.
 The operator must never operate a HIAB until they are sure the conditions are safe.

-Dogman must have experience slinging loads and directing HIABS.
+Dogmen must have experience slinging loads and directing HIABS and be fully trained and certified, holding NZQA 3789.
 The dogman needs to take all practicable steps to ensure that the load is safely rigged for lifting and that the HIAB is directed safely for all movements of the load.
 They should work with the HIAB operator to understand each HIAB's ability and plan the lift.